amirjamil90/Voice-to-text-/README.md

 # Voice-to-text-
-Implementation of API for voice to text
+Implementation of API for voice to text using GoogleSpeech Recognition

+## Language
+Python